Winterfellwen/VMwareReport/README.md

 vCenter, OS, VM, Name, Description, CreatedTime, CreatedBy, SizeGB

 Hope it can help some folks need it.
-If any comments and suggestion, it is welcome.
+Comments and suggestion, it is welcome.